badlydrawnrob/anki/source/data/data-draw.md

     ⤷ `rich html`
 -------------------------------------------------------------------------- -->
 Lisp feels a bit back-to-front and inside-out when you first start!
-Our background is the innermost item, and our rocket the outermost (wrapped in `place-image` function)
+Our Rocket is the _last_ item to be processed, and our background variable the first.
+[How To Design Programs](https://htdp.org/) is a great place to learn programming fundamentals.

 ```racket
 (require 2htdp/image)